Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental

 \section{Discussion}

-In this paper, we propose a generalisation of the AMMI model which uses the tensor regression approach of \cite{guhaniyogi2017bayesian} and \citet{papadogeorgou2021soft} to extend the model to allow for multiple interacting categorical variables.
+We proposed a generalisation of the AMMI model which extends the tensor regression approach of \cite{guhaniyogi2017bayesian} and \citet{papadogeorgou2021soft} to allow for multiple interacting categorical variables.
 The main idea is to allow for more realistic understanding of phenotypic effects beyond the usually considered pair of genotype and environment.
 We envisage that in the future such models may be used to further indicate interactions between season, soil, weather conditions, growth stage and other potential predictors.
-The priors we use on the hierarchical model were built in order to meet the restrictions imposed on the model and to ensure identifiability.
-For each simulated data set and for the estimates obtained from the Bayesian fit, the constraints were checked.
+The priors we use on the hierarchical model were built not only to meet the inherent restrictions and ensure identifiability but also to capture both lower and higher-order interactions between the variables.

-In the simulation results, the model displayed promising performance, in the sense that the estimates corresponded with the true values of the parameters from the simulation.
-As expected, when the established number of terms in the interaction is three, the Bayesian model had a better fit, regardless of the true number used in the simulation.
-The choice of the number of components $Q$ is still arbitrary, taking into account only the typical values already mentioned in the literature.
-Nonetheless, a more sophisticated approach to choosing the rank $Q$ can be applied, as shown by \cite{guhaniyogi2017bayesian}.